 Several roads enter the garden (see map below).
 The main route is Juniper Way

-along N 30th St, reached from I-25 via Garden of the Gods Road (exit 146) or Fillmore St (exit 145); this starts opposite the visitor center/gift shop/nature center/cafe, and soon reaches the largest group of red formations - North and South Gateway Rock.
+along N 30th Street, reached from I-25 via Garden of the Gods Road (exit 146) or Fillmore Street (exit 145); this starts opposite the visitor center/gift shop/nature center/cafe, and soon reaches the largest group of red formations - North and South Gateway Rock.
 The south entrance is on Garden Drive

 , at the west edge of the city near the adjacent town of Manitou Springs, though this is for small vehicles only owing to a narrow spot between two boulders, part of a short one-way section; all vehicles can exit this way, however, as the southbound carriageway is wider.
 The main formations in the garden are visible for some distance away across the city, and along the interstate, and the main car park is right beside the north edge of them.
 Juniper Way (now a one-way loop) circles this section - the Central Garden